gradio-app/gradio/.github/PULL_REQUEST_TEMPLATE.md

 # Checklist:

 - [ ] I have performed a self-review of my own code
-- [ ] I have added a short summary of my change to the CHANGELOG in website/releases/UPCOMING.md
+- [ ] I have added a short summary of my change to the CHANGELOG.md
 - [ ] My code follows the style guidelines of this project
 - [ ] I have commented my code in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation